jfrog/tome/docs/index.md

 - Test 🧪: Ensure your scripts' reliability and performance with comprehensive testing tools.
 - Secure 🔒: Manage and protect your passwords using the tome vaults.

-## License

-Tome is licensed under the [Apache License 2.0](https://github.com/jfrog/tome/blob/main/LICENSE).
-See the LICENSE file for full details.

-## Quickstart Guide

 Install `tome` using pip:

 ```bash